-The best gifts for 3-year-olds will include plenty of opportunities to explore as toddlers grow and develop more imaginative play.
+The best gifts for 3-year-olds will include plenty of opportunities to explore as toddlers grow and develop into more imaginative play.

 Finally out of the "terrible twos," many are entering school for the first time and interacting with friends.
 They’re becoming increasingly verbal and able to answer questions and follow directions.
 (Or not: There’s a reason people call them “threenagers.”)

-They are deep in the “I’ll do it myself” phase, so they enjoy things that help them master the fine motor skills that might help them dress themselves, said Marie Conti, the head of The Wetherill School in Gladwyne, Pennsylvania, and a board member of the American Montessori Society.
+They are deep in the “I’ll do it myself” phase, so they enjoy things that help them master the fine motor skills that might help them dress themselves, said Marie Conti, head of The Wetherill School in Gladwyne, Pennsylvania, and a board member of the American Montessori Society.

-- Bestselling Gifts for 3-year-olds
+- Bestselling gifts for 3-year-olds

-- Best toys for 3-year-old boys and girls
+- Best toys for 3-year-olds

 - Best book gifts for 3-year-olds